stackitcloud/stackit-sdk-python/README.md

 make install-dev
 ```
 When using the `make install-dev` command it is important to prevent `poetry` from creating a different environment for every package.
-This can be achieved by running `poetry config virtualenvs.create false`, but there are multiple way to achieve this, it is best to consult the [poetry docs](https://python-poetry.org/docs/configuration/) to see which option fits best for you.
+This can be achieved by running `poetry config virtualenvs.create false`, but there are multiple way to achieve this.
+You can check the [`poetry` docs](https://python-poetry.org/docs/configuration/) to see which option fits best for you.

 ## License